-Southwestern began offering the two-year Paramedic Degree in Fall 2008.
+Southwestern began offering the two-year Paramedic degree in Fall 2008.
 The first on-site visit for program approval took place on May 28 and 29, 2009.
-The program was approved through 2012.
+To date, the program continues to meet program accreditation expectations.

 CHILDHOOD EDUCATION AND FAMILY STUDIES ACCREDITATION